Social Icons

 These platforms provide free hosting and can facilitate schools to create a structured digital space for announcements, assignments, and resources without worrying about recurring expenses.
 Instead of paying for a custom domain, they can use the default subdomains these platforms provide (e.g., schoolname.blogspot.com).
 This way, schools can establish an official online presence without financial strain while ensuring students and parents have access to essential information.

 For example, I have been using Blogger since 2012.
-13 whopping years and still running without spending anything on website maintenance.
+Thirteen whopping years and still running without spending anything on website maintenance.
 Every teacher in our schools has attended the Chiphen Rigphel project.
 Thanks to this project that I was able to create my own blog without any technical expertise.

 Way Forward

-In the light of recent controversy over assigning homework using the social media platforms, I argue that a school website can potentially transform screen time from passive engagement to purposeful learning, ensuring that technology serves its intended educational purpose.
 Investing in structured digital platforms is not just a step forward, but it is an essential evolution in modern education.
 Schools must embrace technology wisely, and having a dedicated website is a critical step towards organised, inclusive, and future-ready education.

 Thursday, March 27, 2025